KalyanDath/SimHealth/README.md

 2. Implement emergency mode which efficiently directs patients to available hospitals and to warn nearby hospitals about the emergencies.
 3. Remainders for patients to take medication at the correct time.
 4. Analyse the performance of doctors and the particular hospital to further improve efficiency of the organization.
+5. Access and analyze the data related to the doctors' performance, including their success rates, patient outcomes, and medical practices.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.